This is the multi-page printable view of this section. Click here to print.

 |---|---|

-To change the account of an artifact repository, follow these steps.
+To change the account in the artifact repository, follow the steps below.

-- On the Artifact Repository page, click the Edit icon of the artifact repository you want to change.
-The Authentication Information Modification popup window opens.
+- On the Artifact Repository page, click the Edit icon of the artifact repository you want to modify.
+The Edit Authentication Information popup will open.

-- In the Authentication Information Modification popup window, enter the authentication information and click the Save button to complete the account change.
+- Edit authentication information after entering authentication information in the popup window, click the Save button to complete the account change.

-To delete an artifact repository, follow these steps.
+To delete the artifact repository, follow the steps below.

-- On the Artifact Repository page, click the X icon of the artifact repository you want to delete.
-The Artifact Repository Deletion popup window opens.
+- On the Artifact Repository page, click the X icon of the repository you want to delete.
+Artifact Repository Deletion popup opens.

-- In the Artifact Repository Deletion popup window, select Delete the repository in Nexus as well and click the Confirm button to complete the deletion of the artifact repository.
+- In the Delete Artifact Repository popup, select also delete the repository in Nexus and click the Confirm button to complete the artifact repository deletion.

-- Selected: Both the artifact repository list and the Nexus repository are deleted.
+- Selection: Both the artifact repository list and the Nexus repository will be deleted.

-- Not selected: Only the artifact repository list is deleted, and the Nexus repository remains.
+- Unselected: It is only removed from the artifact repository list, and the repository in Nexus remains.

 3 - Image Repository

-The user can manage the image repository used in the project from the project’s image repository menu.
+Users can manage the image repositories used in a project from the project’s image repository menu.

 Getting Started with Image Repository